amberyzheng/IMMA/README.md

 ## License

 Copyright The Paper Authors.
 All Rights Reserved.
-You may not modify, distribute, or use this software for any purpose beyond the review process.

 The repository builds on top of HuggingFace examples, please refer to their license within the code.